sameer/purisa.me/content/blog/svg2gcode_progress/index.md

 *Pen plotter attachment on a 3D printer*

 ![Picture of a 5-point star drawn by a pen plotter using a blue pen](https://user-images.githubusercontent.com/11097096/119063561-6fb8ef80-b9a7-11eb-9f2f-ca69c0c1c9ae.png)
-*Drawings made with pen plotter*
+*Drawings made with the above pen plotter*

 Quoting Thomas Kole [on Twitter](https://twitter.com/ThomasKoleTA/status/1422637394562531329):

 > It's written in rust and was super easy to compile for the Pi.
 I first tried a python implementation, but this is orders of magnitude faster.
 It's crazy fast.

-I initially released it in 2019 as part of a project to [build a pen plotter](/blog/pen-plotter).
+I initially released svg2gcode in 2019 as part of a project to [build a pen plotter](/blog/pen-plotter).
-The Inkscape extension we tried to use was overly complicated so I set out to build a standalone tool from scratch.
+The Inkscape extension we tried to use for that was overly complicated so I set out to build a standalone tool from scratch.
 The project has changed considerably since then -- there are several noteworthy features which I'll discuss below.

 ## Removing barriers to use